Meads

 Meads is an area of the town of Eastbourne in the English county of East Sussex.
-It is situated at the westerly end of the town below the South Downs.
+It is at the westerly end of the town below the South Downs.

 Boundaries

 The local government ward of Meads is extensive, stretching from Birling Gap in the west to almost the pier in the east; it encompasses the famous cliffs of Beachy Head and the former fishing hamlet of Holywell.
 In recent years, the unofficial terms 'Upper Meads' and 'Lower Meads' have been coined to differentiate between that section of the ward on higher ground to the west, and the lower part nearer to the town centre.
 Although there are no official boundaries, it can be said that 'Upper Meads' (the part originally known to locals as Meads) lies approximately within the bounds of the Meads Conservation Area.

 Councillors

-The ward is currently represented on Eastbourne Borough Council by three councillors – all of whom are Conservative.
-One of the councillors also represents the Meads division on East Sussex County Council.
+The ward is currently represented on Eastbourne Borough Council by three councillors – two Conservative, one Liberal Democrat.
+A further Liberal Democrat councillor represents the Meads division on East Sussex County Council.